 11 Popular Toys We Were Obsessed With As Kids

-Here, we relive our youth (complete with original commercials!) with some of the most popular toys of the 50s, 60s and 70s.
+Here, we take a nostalgic trip back to our youth with a look at some of the most popular toys (complete with original commercials!) of the 50s, 60s and 70s.

 2. Dinky Toys

 Growing up, there were few things more exciting than a bright yellow box containing the latest model of Dinky Toys.
 Made in England between 1934 and 1979, the die-cast Mazak zinc alloy miniature vehicles were produced by Meccano Ltd. Dinky Toys predated other popular mini cars like Corgi, Matchbox and Mattel’s Hot Wheels.